PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 # User specific aliases and functions
 ```

-The last line above indicates where to store aliases and shell functions, but exactly how to do this depends on where you have accounts.
+The last line above indicates where to store aliases and shell functions, but exactly how to do this depends on where you have accounts so keep reading.

 ### If you only have an account on Adroit ...